 Pasture Pine

-So far, we have been measuring the circumference of a tree at breast height and using an online calculator to estimate its age.
-Pasture pines with multiple trunks can overstate the trees age using this method.
-The trunks can distort the results because they produce larger rings at the base to help support the heavier than normal tree.
+A simple method for dating a tree is to measure the circumference of the trunk at breast height and then use an app to calculate its age.
+Nonetheless, pasture pines with multiple trunks can often overstate the trees age using this method.
+These secondary trunks distort the results because they produce larger rings at the base to help support the greater mass.

-A better method is to count the rings.
-An increment borer can extract a core sample without damaging the living tree.
+The best method is to count the rings.
+Rather than cutting down the tree to see the rings, an increment borer can extract a core sample without damaging the living tree.

 It is possible that there were two distinct pastures on this property.
-Studying the location and age of the pine trees will establish the range of the former pasture that was here.
+Studying the location and age of the pine trees will help determine the size and range of the pastureland that once was here.

-Notice the surroundings.
+Notice the area surrounding this pasture pine.
 All the nearby trees are much younger.
-Considering that with the broad branches and its location near the edge, as defined by the stone wall, it is highly probably that this was one of the first trees to colonize when the pasture was abandoned.
-Sheep fever began in __ when the first Marino sheep were brought to Warren Maine.
-It ended when the price of wool collapsed and when mid-west farmers with better soils began raising sheep.
+Also, consider that the tree has broad branches and is located near the pasture’s boundary, as defined by the stone wall.
+Taking all this together, It means that this was probably one of the first trees to colonize the area when the pasture was abandoned.
+Sheep fever began in the early 1800’s when the first Marino sheep were brought to Warren Maine.
+It ended when the price of wool collapsed in the mid-1800’s, triggered by the restoration of cotton production after the Civil War and by competition from midwest farmers, who could graze sheep on more productive land.

 We welcome your insights.
 Please complete this form with your ideas.
 This will help use improve our educational mission!

-To properly map the forest, we need to date all the large pines.
-From that we can more definitively spell out the history of this land.
-The age of a standing tree can be estimated by measuring the circumference and applying the standard growth rates for the particular species.
-The most accurate method to pinpoint the age of a tree is to simply count the growth rings.
-For living trees an increment borer is used to extract a small core sample.
+To properly map the forest, the old pasture, and the original crop field, it is necessary to date all the large pines.
+Their age and location can provide clues that will tell the story of how this land was used.
 An increment borer with the required bits costs a few hundred dollars.
 All large pine trees should be dated, geolocated, cataloged, and mapped.
 We are seeking volunteers to participate in this project.

 Please support all our projects with a donation!
 All funds will be used to support volunteers and our educational mission.